-The concept of dropshipping is that you advertise a product online and then redirect the purchaser to the supplier's store for delivery arrangements.
+The concept of dropshipping is that you advertise a product online and then use a third party supplier for delivery arrangements.

 You can choose when, what type and for how long you look after people's pets.
 Going through a platform like Mad Paws can help you find jobs in Australia.

 17) Make money providing classes in arts and crafts.
 Whether you're an expert candle maker, photographer or artist, you can run workshops at a place of your choosing and make cash with ClassBento and other similar online marketplaces.